Peter Lundgren: Playing career

-Lundgren was one of the second generation of Swedish players along with Mats Wilander, Stefan Edberg, Joakim Nyström, Anders Järryd, Henrik Sundström, Hans Simonsson and Kent Carlsson that followed after the success of Björn Borg.
+Lundgren was one of the second generation of Swedish players along with Mats Wilander, Stefan Edberg, Joakim Nyström, Anders Järryd, Henrik Sundström, Hans Simonsson, and Kent Carlsson that followed after the success of Björn Borg.
 He left Sundsvall as an 18-year-old and moved to Stockholm, to further his tennis career.

 In 1984 Lundgren finished the year ranked at 265.
-At the end of the 1985 season Lundgren jumped up 234 places on ranking list to finish at number 31.
-In the process he won his first title in Cologne as a qualifier defeating Wojtek Fibak, Goran Prpić, Jeremy Bates and Tim Wilkison before defeating Ramesh Krishnan in the final.
+At the end of the 1985 season, Lundgren jumped up 234 places on ranking list to finish at No. 31.
+In the process he won his first title in Cologne as a qualifier defeating Wojtek Fibak, Goran Prpić, Jeremy Bates, and Tim Wilkison before defeating Ramesh Krishnan in the final.
 After the title win he was hailed as "the new Björn Borg", in reference to his talent and the long hair that bore resemblance to Borg and that he had trained with him as well.
-Lundgren's best ranking was 25th in the world, but at the time he was only the 7th best Swede behind Mats Wilander, Stefan Edberg, Anders Järryd, Joakim Nyström, Henrik Sundström and Jan Gunnarsson.
+Lundgren's best ranking was 25th in the world, but at the time he was only the seventh best Swede behind Mats Wilander, Stefan Edberg, Anders Järryd, Joakim Nyström, Henrik Sundström, and Jan Gunnarsson.